shader-slang/slang/docs/user-guide/07-autodiff.md

 void back_prop(float a, inout DifferentialPair<float> x, float d_y);
 ```

-## Calling Non-Differentiable Function from a Differentiable Function
+## Calling Non-Differentiable Functions from a Differentiable Function
 Calling non-differentiable function from a differentiable function is allowed.
 However, derivatives will not be propagated through the call.
 The user is required to clarify the intention by prefixing the call with the `no_diff` keyword.
 An unclarified
 call to non-differnetiable function will result in a compile-time error.